 Great idea! (we don’t do either) Wheel of Progress, Jobs to Be Done, agile working, Design Thinking , Business Model Canvas and, and and… are certainly all ingenious methods and excellent tools.
 In practice, the rapid and secure introduction of tools and methods is particularly difficult.
 Often good and new approaches are burned and are […]

-Validity of alternative facts How do you prove qualitative results?
-Anyone who has identified the Jobs to Be Done, whether to improve products or even to initiate a realignment of the company, must be absolutely safe.
+Validity of facts without alternatives How do you prove qualitative results?
+Those who have identified the Jobs to Be Done, be it to improve products or even to initiate a new direction for the company, must be absolutely certain.
 A typical challenge of qualitative market research and with the risk of making gross mistakes.
-How do you prove […]
+How […]

 Is demystification and a simpler picture coming from the JTBD?
 Eckhart Böhme and Peter Rochel report on the latest developments and a new JTBD model that they are currently developing.
 The two have developed a new model that integrates the existing models.
 It should also be both a tool and a means of communication and […]